Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Mock Dataset Production

-With a source model fixed to the SBG model, the CR flux model is determined with the assumption of a two-parameter set $(f_{\rm ani},\theta)$.
+With a source model fixed to the SBG model, the CR flux model is constructed with the assumption of a two-parameter set $(f_{\rm ani},\theta)$.
 In \cite{Aab2018} and \cite{Abbasi2018} the CR flux model $ F_{\rm org}({\bf n}, \theta)$ is determined as the superposition of the von Mises-Fisher function \citep[the Gaussian distribution on the sphere]{Fisher1953} of each source:

 Note that $i$ indicates each SBG, and $\bf n_i$ and $f_i$ mean its direction and relative flux (contribution from each source), respectively.
 Table \ref{table:aab2018tab1} is the list of SBGs in our SBG model defined in \cite{Aab2018}, which contains the values of $f_i$ and ${\bf n}_i$.
+The relative flux of SBGs $f_i$ in Table \ref{table:aab2018tab1} is determined by their continuum radio flux.
+The source directions and relative contributions in Table \ref{table:aab2018tab1} are visualized in Figure \ref{fig:sbg}.
+We can see that most SBGs are located along the supergalactic plane (SGP) and the top-4 contributions of SBGs dominate with $\sim 60 \,\%$ of the total flux.

-It is visualized in Figure \ref{fig:sbg}.
-In \cite{Aab2018}, the relative flux of SBGs $f_i$ is determined by their continuum radio flux.
-An example of the CR flux model $F_{\rm org}({\bf n},\theta=10{\:\rm deg})$ is presented in Figure \ref{fig:f_g}.
-The normalized CR flux model $F_{\rm norm}$ is defined as the convolution of a CR flux model originated from the source model $F_{\rm org}$ and that from an isotropic flux model $F_{\rm iso}$:
+An example of the SBG model $F_{\rm org}({\bf n},\theta=10{\,\rm deg})$ is presented in Figure \ref{fig:f_g}.
+As expected from Table \ref{table:aab2018tab1} and Figure \ref{fig:sbg}, a small number ($<10$) of sources dominates the distribution.
+The normalized CR flux model $F_{\rm norm}$ is defined as the weighted sum of the SBG model $F_{\rm org}$ and the isotropic flux model $F_{\rm iso}$: